mathkimchi/peddie-magic-mirror/load_scripts/DEVLOG.md

 Also, I can't figure out where they are getting their data from.
 When I do inspect element then Debugger then Sources (in firefox), I think I can see the source code before the JS scripts do stuff to it.
 For the athletics, it seems like the HTML itself is updated on the serverside periodically.

+2024/09/13

+This is not Alvin Kim.

+We found out that emailing Peddie communications works.
+They whitelisted our IP so we shouldn't run into any other issues.
+The menu can now be displayed correctly and we can probably use the code for other events (not athletics).

+The Dosemasters are unopposed to a Dose integration.
+This is probably low-priority but could be fun.
+However, I am unsure how practical it would be since there is nowhere to display it on the actual magic mirror, especially if they wrote a lot.
+Maybe a Dose archive would be interesting?